 Nominating Committee Meeting Agenda - November 2015 (PDF)

 Acts as an advisory committee to the Board, providing an organized structure for members to come together, to communicate their ideas and concerns, and to influence North Coast Co-op policy and practice.
 Contact via email email@example.com.
 Members are encouraged to attend.

-• The chair is appointed by the Board President.
+• The committee chair is selected by the Member Action Committee

 • Meets at the request of the Board of Directors.

 Next Meeting: December 14 @ 6pm

 Community Kitchen, Eureka // 25 4th Street

 MAC Meeting Agenda -November 2015 (PDF)